skyylex/skyylex.github.io/_posts/_nsobject-internals-autorelease.md

 Notice #2: Objective-C source code contains a lot of details related to edge cases and optimizations.
 And in terms of time it's inefficient trying to cover all these specifics, that's why I will be focused on the most basic parts.

 Let's start with the most known part.
-It's definitely `autorelease` method of NSObject.
+It's definitely `autorelease` method of `NSObject`.
 If we skip edge cases such as fast autorelease and tagged pointers and other optimizations, then we will find autorelease core in the `AutoreleasePoolPage::autorelease` call:

 ```objective-c
 __attribute__((noinline,used)) static id _objc_rootAutorelease2(id obj) {